adamphillips/railscasts/README.markdown

 ## Setup

 This is designed to run on Ruby 1.9.2 or higher.
-If you're using [RVM](http://rvm.beginrescueend.com/) it should automatically switch to 1.9.2 when entering the directory.

 Run `script/setup`.
 This will generate the config files, install gems, and migrate the database.